 Calyceal diverticula, also known as pyelocalyceal diverticula are congenital outpouchings from the renal calyx or pelvis into the renal cortex.
 These diverticula are lined with transitional cell epithelium.

-- gender: females are more commonly affected than men by a ratio of 2:1
+- gender: females are more commonly affected than men, with a ratio of 2:1

 - high incidence of stone formation due to urine stagnation.